Minimize conflict over homework

 Why Tension Rises

 Sometimes when you get involved in your child’s education, tension rises.
 You want the best for your child’s future, and your child may experience that desire as pressure to succeed.
 Homework is a challenging factor influenced by students’ learning styles, preferences, and motivation.
-These are some of the reasons why parents and caregivers need to accommodate individual needs and preferences with the desired outcome: success at school.
+These are some of the reasons why parents and caregivers need to accommodate individual needs and preferences with the desired outcome being success at school.

 How to Create Structure

-One way to help your child’s learning is by structuring your child’s environment to support the learning process that starts at school and continues at home.
+One way to help your child’s learning, is by structuring your child’s environment to support the learning process that starts at school and continues at home.
 Structure is implemented when students have clear and consistent rules and know what is expected of them.

 Here are some tips for parents and caregivers to help children make the most of their study time.

 - Set aside a place.
 Kids study better if they have a certain place where they can work.
-It doesn’t have to be exclusively set aside for studying — it can be the kitchen table or the child’s room — but it should be the same place every night.
-Pick a place that has lots of light, supplies close by, and is fairly quiet.
+It doesn’t have to be set aside only for studying — it can be the kitchen table or the child’s room — but it should be the same place every night.
+Pick a place that has lots of light, supplies close by, and is quiet.
 Be open to discussing your child’s preferences, but remember that they need guidance.

 - Eliminate distractions.
-Some homes are just naturally noisy.
+Some homes are naturally noisy.
 To the extent you can, create a quiet space.
 Turn off the television and discourage phone calls or visits during study time.
-If you live in a smaller noisy household, try having all family members participate in a quiet activity during homework time.
+If you live in a smaller noisy household, try having all family members take part in a quiet activity during homework time.
 Remember there are individual preferences as well; discuss with your child if background noise like quiet music would help to complete homework in a pleasant and efficient manner.